GoogleChrome/web.dev/src/site/content/en/learn/html/forms/index.md

 This example has a form within a `<dialog>` with a nested `<form>` with three form controls and two submit buttons, with clear labels and instructions.

 The first submit button closes the dialog.
-Use `formmethod=”dialog”` to override the form’s default method, and close the `<dialog>` without submitting the data or erasing it.
+Use `formmethod="dialog"` to override the form’s default method, and close the `<dialog>` without submitting the data or erasing it.
 You must also include the `formnovalidate` otherwise the browser will try to validate checking that all the required fields have a value.
 The user may want to close the dialog and form without entering any data; validation would prevent this.
-Include `aria-label=”close”` because “X” is a known visual cue but is not a descriptive label.
+Include `aria-label="close"` because “X" is a known visual cue but is not a descriptive label.

 The form controls all have implicit labels, so you don’t need to include `id` or `for` attributes.
 The input elements both